mmisquierdo/ApproxSS/README.md

 ADD_BUFFER)1|+
 ```

 The configuration starts with the _ConfigurationId_, which serves as the configuration identifier and can be any value representable by a signed 64-bit integer (int64_t).
 Followed by _BitDepth_, the bit length that limits up to which bit of the accessed memory element the error injection can be performed, and can be any value above 0 representable by an unsigned 64-bit integer (size_t).
 However, trying to use an injector configuration with an approximate buffer whose stored indidivual element size is less than the _BitDepth_ will result in an exception being raised, interrupting the execution of both Pin and target application. _ReadBer_, _WriteBer_, and _PassiveBer_ determine the read, write, and passive BERs, respectively.
 They are 64-bit (double) floating point numbers, must be in the range [0,0, 1,0) and have a semicolon (;) at the end.
-If the MULTIPLE_BERS flag was active during the ApproxSS compilation,  _ReadBer_, _WriteBer_, and _PassiveBer_ can have several BER values.
+If the MULTIPLE_BER_CONFIGURATION flag was active during the ApproxSS compilation,  _ReadBer_, _WriteBer_, and _PassiveBer_ can have several BER values.
 If DISTANCE_BASED_FAULT_INJECTOR is enabled, instead of the rates, BERs must be the mean and standard deviation of the distance between errors.
 _PassiveBer_ is optional when ENABLE_PASSIVE_INJECTION is _false_, ending up ignored.
 And finally, ADD_BUFFER signals the end of the configuration in question.
 Several injector configurations can be specified, as long as they have different _ConfigurationIds_.
 If any are repeated, their configuration will be ignored and will not be added.

 ```